Pre-processing

 Details

-Extracts the asset name, returns, implied volatility, and risk premium adjustment for index
+Extracts the asset name, returns, implied volatility, and risk premium adjustment for indices

 i.Preserves factor, timestamp, and other fields from the original object.